MythicAgents/Athena/documentation-payload/Athena/commands/shell.md

 +++

 ## Summary
-Execute a shell command with the current default shell of the user.
+Spawns a pseudo interactive shell, defaults to the local shell or whatever operator specifies

 - Needs Admin: False
 - Version: 1